GeorgeElliotMathieson/FANUC-ML/README.md

 ## Usage

-All operations use the unified script with the following format:
+All operations use the single unified script with the following format:

 ```bash
 # For all operations (AMD GPU with DirectML)